 It’s safe to say that ACOs groups are not too happy about the MSSP (Medicare Shared Savings Program) Quality reporting overhaul, the need here is of an exceptional Population Health Management Platform.
 The conflict stems from multiple policy changes on behalf of CMS that lacked adequate input from patient, ACO, and provider communities.
 This will have a critical impact on how ACO quality will be graded moving forward.
 The changes are so drastic that NAACOS has even called upon CMS to delay these new reporting requirements for three years.

-In this article, we’ll cover some of these issues and see how a Population Health Management platform can help.
-First a definition of what we mean by Population Health Management platform:
+In this article, we’ll cover some of these issues and see how ACOs and Population Health Management platforms can help.
+First a definition of what we mean by the Population Health Management platform:

 - A single integrated system that creates a true consolidated patient record and provides Quality, Care and Cost and Utilization Management analytics and workflows.
 The latest generation of such systems include extensive use of AI to support these capabilities.

 While the move to electronic reporting and away from manual chart reporting is a step in the right direction, the barriers to data extraction and standardization play a significant role in complying with the new rules.
 The major issue here is that ACOs have to report on multiple EHRs that can significantly complicate things as CEHRT (Certified Electronic Health Record Technology) requirements do not standardize the capture and reporting of eCQM data elements across vendor systems.
 A platform that can tailor reliable data extracts across tens of EHRs in addition to standardizing and transforming them for maximum insights can help to reduce this burden on caregiver organizations.